Last Updated on November 30, 2022

 I was really impressed with the presentation of the box.
 It comes in an espionage-style briefcase and is relatively well made.
 Right on the very top, you’ll see the underside of the game board.
 Straightaway, on the board itself, you and your teammates are asked to sign a declaration that you take responsibility for “all the wars that are started and the history that will be made.”
 No pressure.

 Seasoned Risk players will notice the unit pieces are slightly different from usual.
-This time, each faction comes with their own specific pieces.
+This time, each faction comes with its own specific pieces.
 I really like this element as it brings to life the various characteristics of each team and looks a lot cooler when out on the battlefield.
 Most of these will be single unit pieces, however, there are some larger ones that count for three.

 How to Play Risk: Legacy